jcjnyc/dfp-api-python-data-pull/README.md

 dfp-api-python-data-pull
 ========================

-Google data extract using Dfp Api python using a generic framework
+Google data extract using Dfp Api python using a GENERIC framework.
+Use the other script (exec_dfp.py) to download data from required api's.

 Prelim setup:
 --------------